 Standards and procedures shall be prepared and implemented so that employees can clearly recognize and comply with applicable fair transaction laws related to work.

 Any change in applicable laws and industrial practices shall apply to the company’s standards without delay and be informed to employees so that they can clearly recognize such change.

 Procedures which prevent any violation of applicable laws shall be prepared and distributed to employees in purchase or sales exposed to competition work in promoting products and bidding to purchase goods, and it shall be checked regularly whether procedures have been complied with.
 Any violation of applicable fair transaction laws or concern thereabout resulting from failing to comply with procedures shall result in disciplinary action against employees based on the principles of employee discipline.

-The CEO’s will and policies for autonomous compliance with laws related to fair trade shall be conveyed to all employees through the fair trade proclamation ceremony or documents (including electronic documents).
+CEO’s commitment and support for compliance with applicable fair transaction laws shall be communicated to all employees through a fair transaction declaration ceremony or document (including electronic media).

 CEO shall appoint a compliance officer with a resolution by the Board of Directors, establish a compliance committee if required to prepare organizations and systems needed to implement the compliance program (CP), and provide resources required for the efficient operation thereof.